-A technician attaches flat metal discs (electrodes) to your scalp using a special adhesive.
+A technician attaches discs (electrodes) to your scalp using a special adhesive.
 Sometimes, an elastic cap fitted with electrodes is used instead.
-The electrodes are connected with wires to an instrument that amplifies — makes bigger — the brain waves and records them on computer equipment.
+The electrodes are connected with wires to an instrument that amplifies the brain waves and records them on computer equipment.

-- Video is frequently recorded during the EEG.
-Your body motions are captured by a video camera while the EEG simultaneously records your brain waves.
-This combined recording may help your doctor diagnose and treat your condition.
+- Video is routinely recorded during the EEG.
+Your body motions are captured by a video camera while the EEG records your brain waves.
+This combined recording can help your doctor diagnose and treat your condition.

 After the test

-After the test, the technician removes the electrodes or cap.
-If no sedative was given, you should feel no side effects after the procedure, and you can return to your normal routine.
+The technician removes the electrodes or cap.
+If you didn't have a sedative, you should feel no side effects after the procedure.
+You should be able to return to your typical routine.

-If you used a sedative, it will take a little while for the medication to begin to wear off.
+If you used a sedative, it will take time for the medication to begin to wear off.
 Arrange to have someone drive you home.
-Once home, rest and don't drive for the remainder of the day.
+Once you're at home, rest and don't drive for the rest of the day.

-Technicians conduct the test.
-Doctors trained to analyze EEGs interpret the recording, and the results are sent to the doctor who ordered the EEG.
-Your doctor may schedule an office appointment to discuss the results of the test.
+Doctors trained to analyze EEGs interpret the recording and send the results to the doctor who ordered the EEG.
+You might need to schedule an office appointment to discuss the results of the test.

 - Based on the results, what are my next steps?

-- What kind of follow-up, if any, do I need?
+- What follow-up, if any, do I need?

-- Are there any factors that might have affected the results of this test in some way?
+- Are there factors that might have affected the results of this test in some way?